-My kind friends were promoting a fundraiser to help me afford my medical bills, and continue the tail end of my treatment.
-I contracted Lyme Disease, and it was a long and costly journey to regain my health.
+My kind friends were promoting a fundraiser to help me afford my medical bills, battling Lyme Disease with Primary Immunodeficiency Disease was a long and costly journey to regain my health.

 When I shared my experience with this illness on social media, the responses were interesting.
 Some offered ways to “fix” me.
 Some shared their own stressors.
 Some stopped following me.
 And others listened to what I needed, and simply donated and sent me loving thoughts.